 Also, be aware that books need to have a certain number of pages to get printing on the spine!
 Don’t try to force it by dropping in spine printing in your book cover design if the system tells you it’s not allowed.
 Your rebel spine printing could show up on the front or back cover because the machines can’t handle it with a skinny, low page count book.
 Oops!

-As with both Createspace and KDP for eBooks, an online previewing tool is available so you can see what your final creation will look like.
+As with both KDP for eBooks and the former Createspace, an online previewing tool is available so you can see what your final creation will look like.
 Especially if this is your first experience creating a print book, ordering a physical proof copy (there's a cost for it) is highly recommended before approving your book for sale on Amazon.